K8s logging at scale: from kubectl logs to the PLG stack

-When you deploy your container into a production environment, however, maintaining that level of observability can become a burden as you try to manage and analyze large volumes of messages from multiple containerized applications executing in multiple pods.
-In modern cloud-native environments. one must collect, understand, and investigate millions of logs from different sources to understand what’s happening at an application’s runtime.
+When you deploy your containers into a production environment, however, maintaining that level of observability can become a burden as you try to manage and analyze large volumes of messages from multiple containers executing in multiple pods.
+In modern cloud-native environments, one must collect, understand, and investigate millions of logs from different sources to understand what’s happening at an application’s runtime.

 Legacy logging solutions simply can’t keep up with the complex, distributed infrastructure nature of modern product environments, making finding a simple and performant solution to help you manage this complexity a key to your ongoing Kubernetes logging management efforts.
 In - Loki by Grafana.